k-marquis/click-test/README.md

-# click-test
+# Click CLI Testing
-Playing with click seperate for the SaaS course I've been jumping in and out of.
+Playing with Click, seperate for the SaaS course I've been jumping in and out of.

+See if I can do some basic image processing by running a cli command in a folder py-resize with argument to the file of the images.